narbulut

 • Database Encryption Key (DEK) — the symmetric key that actually encrypts the data; protected by the certificate

-This structure is a hierarchy that the DBA should be aware of and regularly back up under normal circumstances.
+Under normal conditions, this is a hierarchy that the DBA must know and back up regularly.
 When you want to restore a database to another server, if TDE is enabled, the same certificate must be installed on the target server.
 If the certificate is missing, the restore operation fails with the following error:

 Msg 33111, Level 16, State 3, Line 1